aws-samples/amazon-sagemaker-drift-detection/ACTIONS.md

 This MLOps workflow demonstrates training and evaluating a machine learning model to predict taxi fare from the public [New York City Taxi dataset](https://registry.opendata.aws/nyc-tlc-trip-records-pds/) deployed with Amazon SageMaker.

 This repository contains a number of start workflow files for GitHub Actions:
-1. [build-deploy-pipeline.yml](.github/workflows/build-deploy-pipeline.yml) This workflow runs when a pull request is opened or commit with the following stages:
+1. [build-deploy-pipeline.yml](.github/workflows/build-deploy-pipeline.yml) This workflow runs when a pull request is opened or pushed to the `main` branch (see below).
-  * `build`: This workflow creates or updates the Sagemaker Pipeline, and starts an execution in the `development` environment.
-  * `deploy_staging`: This workflow deploys the SageMaker endpoint in the `staging` environment.
-  * `deploy_prod`: This workflow deploys the SageMaker endpoint with Model Monitor in the `prod` environment.
-1. [publish-template.yml](.github/workflows/publish-template.yml) runs when a new commit is pushed to the main branch in the `aws` environment:
+1. [publish-template.yml](.github/workflows/publish-template.yml) runs when a new commit is pushed to the main branch in the `aws` environment.
-  * Synths and uploads the CFN templates and build & deploy assets for launching the stack.

 ## Create a GitHub repository from this template